mbt-administrator/DemoSDK.Android/README.md

 *Note : This value is in milliseconds.*

-- `configureAcquisitionFromDeviceCommand(DeviceStreamingCommands... deviceCommands)` *: you can send commands to change the headset device notch filter, gain, MTU, or enable DC Offset and Triggers detection before starting the stream.
+- `configureAcquisitionFromDeviceCommand(DeviceStreamingCommands... deviceCommands)` *: you can send commands to change the headset device notch filter, gain, or enable DC Offset, saturation and triggers detection before starting the stream.
 You can send one or more commands by separating them with a comma in the method parameters.
-If you do not specify any `configureAcquisitionFromDeviceCommand` in your `StreamConfig` builder, the default filter, gain and MTU are used and DC offset, saturation and triggers are not detected.
+If you do not specify any `configureAcquisitionFromDeviceCommand` in your `StreamConfig` builder, the default filter, gain are used and DC offset, saturation and triggers are not detected.

 Here is a full example of streaming EEG data when a headset is connected :